 The Railway Association of Canada

-The Railway Association of Canada (RAC) represents more than 50 freight and passenger railway companies—railways that transport more than 84 million passengers and more than $280 billion worth of goods across our country each year.
+The Railway Association of Canada (RAC) represents close to 60 freight and passenger railway companies—railways that transport more than 84 million passengers and more than $310 billion worth of goods across our country each year.
 RAC also counts a growing number of industrial railways and railway supply companies in its associate membership.
 As part of the fifth largest rail network in the world, RAC members are the backbone of Canada’s transportation system.

 Moving People, Goods and the Economy